ryanwildes/fantiepedia/content/_index.md

 # Welcome to Fantiepedia!

-This is a work-in-progress site dedicated to the game *Labyrinth of Galleria: The Moon Society* by NIS.
+An RPG shrine dedicated to the game *Labyrinth of Galleria: The Moon Society* by NIS.

+This site is a work-in-progress!
+If you are interested in contributing, head to the [GitHub repository](https://github.com/ryanwildes/fantiepedia).

 {{< hint danger >}}**Spoilers ahead!**